 Senate Bill No. 1236 proposes amendments to Section 20-340 of the general statutes regarding solar licensing exemptions.
 The bill repeals the existing provisions and introduces new language that specifies the types of work that employees or contractors under a licensed solar contractor can perform without needing a license.
 The new work categories include uncrating, hoisting, placing, and anchoring supports; mounting racking systems; job site distribution of solar collectors, photovoltaic panels, towers, or turbines; pile driving; concrete form work; and the installation of ground screw supports and racking systems.
-This change aims to clarify the scope of work permissible without a license, thereby potentially increasing the number of occupational licenses applied for by solar contractors.
+This change aims to clarify and expand the scope of permissible activities for unlicensed workers in the solar industry.

 Statutes affected: